 Hot water systems are vital to commercial and healthcare buildings as hundreds of people rely on instant hot water, whether it’s to wash hands, shower or use for cleaning.
 This high usage makes it important to ensure the supply is safe for use and delivers energy efficiency.
-One way to feed outlets safely and sustainably is by installing Thermal Balancing Valves (TBVs).
+One way to feed outlets safely and sustainably is by installing Thermal Balancing Valves (TBVs) (in conjunction with TMV’s).
 In this blog, we discuss what TBVs are, the benefits they offer, best practice around their installation and how to select the best solution for your project.

 Understanding how TBVs balance a system